Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 1. In solution explorer, right-click the **Simulator** project, and select **Build**

-> Note: You may need to ensure the previous instance you started has been closed before rebuilding.
+>**Note**: You may need to ensure the previous instance you started has been closed before rebuilding.
 Also be sure you are only building the Simulator project and it compiles with no errors.

-2. From the Debug menu, select **Start Without Debugging**
+2. From the Debug menu, select **Start Without Debugging**.

-3. In the running Simulator application, select **buy**
+3. In the running Simulator application, select **buy**.

     ![The Vending Machine Simulator displays the ad for coconut water for \$1.25, with a buy button.](./media/simulator-app-coconut-water.png "Vending machine simulation")